manassaloi/manassaloi.github.io/_posts/2020-01-27-no-to-catchups.markdown

 3. Occasional travel
 4. Learning one new thing or the other

 the cost of saying Yes is much more than me sticking to my defaults.

-This is not a meta thread I wrote so that I can forward it to someone while I say No to their invitation.
+The things I enjoy.
+And I am fine with that.

 It took me a lot of time to learn this.

-I wish I was better at saying No when I was in college.
+I now wish I was better at saying No when I was in college.

-And saying No is one topic I talk about often in my tweets/posts.

-**/end**